 From time to time on our Sales Courses we’re asked about the best way to broach the subject of taking notes in a client meeting.
 Some actually state they’re worried about asking or simply taking out their notebooks because it may put the client off or slow down the meeting.

 Also, some have asked whether it’s OK to use a tablet rather than a notebook, or whether it may look a bit pretentious to use such technology.

 Actually, I’ve never met a customer who has objected to me making notes during a meeting.
 It’s a natural thing to do, but still some may not know how to do it effectively.
 Here’s my take on making it look professional:

 A Chinese proverb states, “The faintest ink is better than the greatest memory”.
-Just like an Ed Milliband speech, you don’t want to miss out something important in your records.
+You don’t want to miss out something important in your records.
 So it is always good to have some form of record of what the meeting was about

 The way to approach it is, at the start of a meeting take out your tablet or notebook as if it’s the most natural thing in the world.